 Center for Civil Courage is a feminist and freethinking organization, established on 25th November 2011 in Croatia.
-From its beginning the Center has been promoting civil courage, awareness of the merit of evolutionary humanism, human rights, secularism, feminist activism and solidarity, critical and free thinking, scientific and rational cognition.
+From its beginning the Center has been promoting civil courage, awareness of the merit of evolutionary humanism and secularism, human rights, feminist activism and solidarity.

 Center is a full member of Atheist Alliance International, International Ethic and Humanist Union and European Humanist Federation.

 Years that passed since we first organized as a civil association were full of challenges.
 We met many of them head on.
 We courageously and explicitly stood for what we advocate – a humanistic worldview based on critical and free thinking and on the feminist theory and activism primarily insisting on empowering everybody who is different and thus deprived of civil rights.

 We spoke loudly when many were silent.
 We offered support to people whom others decided to turn their back to.
 We vociferously expressed our discontent with violations of human rights.

 Through our actions, projects and activities we are striving to primarily create a better and more humane world.
 Compassion and solidarity shall remain foundations for our future actions.

 The first humanist conference in Croatia gathered humanist, feminist and secular activists from ex-Yugoslav countries (mostly from Croatia and Serbia) and world known secular activists and thinkers.
 This humanist gathering enabled meeting of larger group of people from Croatia, who otherwise are unable to attend humanist conferences or have no other opportunities to explore humanist thought, and provided them with opportunity to get familiar with opinions of renown thinkers from country and abroad.